Gninos/CIM-With-Transition-Systems/README.md

 0's represent the street cells, 1's are the sidewalk, and the other numbers will be our CAVs.
 We have a cross intersection, so the CAVs can start from four different roads (A, B, C and D).
 Each road has four lanes.
 In the matplotlib each CAVs is represented by colored squares.

 The transitions will follow some constraints to play realistic movements.
-For instance, if the yellow CAV is driving in a straight line, it can't turn over perpendicularly or go back to the same slot that it was.
+For instance, in a scenario where the yellow CAV below want to cross the intersection (with no road convergence) and it is driving in a straight line, it can't turn over perpendicularly or go back to the same slot that it was.
 Also, it is not allowed to go ahead, because there is another CAV in front of it.
 So, in this situation, the yellow CAV can only turn diagonally.

 ![mov1](https://user-images.githubusercontent.com/50747436/66520083-e220d880-eabe-11e9-957f-1353b0c2255a.png)